Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 The `clockStream()` factory returns a clock as described in the first part of the series, [Game Loop with RxJS 5/Immutable.js].
 The `inputStream()` factory returns a stream of collection, each containing a single `direction` key, which contains either a positive or negative value.
 It tells us whether the ship is sailing clockwise or counterclockwise.

-Let's take a quick detour and inspect the input stream.
+Let's take a quick detour and inspect the `input` stream.
 It creates a simple observable from `keypress` events.
-As soon as the player hits the space bar it updates the direction and emits an Immutable.js collection.
+As soon as the player hits the space bar, it updates the direction and emits an Immutable.js collection.
 What makes RxJS and this stream so powerful is that it produces values using pure functions.
 The `distinctUntilChanged()` filtering operator prevents the stream from emitting the same value twice in a row.

 ~~~js
 return Rx.Observable